Fortuna Air Force Station: History

 Over the years, the equipment at the station was upgraded or modified to improve the efficiency and accuracy of the information gathered by the radars.
 The 780th Radar Sq was inactivated and replaced by the 780th Air Defense Group in March 1970.
 The upgrade to group status was done because of Fortuna AFS' status as a Backup Interceptor Control (BUIC) site.
 BUIC sites were alternate control sites in the event that SAGE Direction Centers became disabled and unable to control interceptor aircraft.
-The group was inactivated and replaced by the 780th Radar Squadron. as defenses against manned bombers were reduced.
+The group was inactivated and replaced by the 780th Radar Squadron as defenses against crewed bombers were reduced.
 The group was disbanded in 1984.
 Normal operations continued until 1979 when Aerospace Defense Command was inactivated in September and the radar station was inactivated.
 The GATR site (R-27) was retained until the Joint Surveillance System (JSS) switchover, c.
 1984.
-The Federal Aviation Administration (FAA) opened an unmanned ARSR-4 radar facility about halfway between Sidney, Montana, and Watford City, North Dakota, (just off of Highway 68) before the Fortuna radars were finally decommissioned in 1984.
+The Federal Aviation Administration (FAA) opened an unstaffed ARSR-4 radar facility about halfway between Sidney, Montana, and Watford City, North Dakota before the Fortuna radars were finally decommissioned in 1984.